IBM-Bluemix-Docs/va/va_index.md

 You can review the security of Docker images that are stored in your namespaces in {{site.data.keyword.registrylong_notm}} by using the CLI to find information about potential vulnerabilities.
 {:shortdesc}

-When you add an image to the registry, the image is automatically scanned by Vulnerability Advisor to detect security issues and potential vulnerabilities.
-Containers that are deployed from vulnerable images might be attacked and compromised.
-Images are scanned only if they are based on an operating system that is supported by Vulnerability Advisor.

-If security issues are found, instructions are provided to help fix the reported vulnerability.

-To check the vulnerability status of images in your {{site.data.keyword.Bluemix_notm}} account, complete the following steps.

 1. List all images in your {{site.data.keyword.Bluemix_notm}} account.
 The following command returns a list of all images independent of the namespace where they are stored.

     ```